 Volunteering at a Teaching Placement in Thailand with Projects Abroad

-Teaching volunteers in Thailand are expected to be at school from about 8.30am to 12.30pm.
-You will usually be formally teaching for between about 2 and 3 hours a day, plus most volunteers spend another 8 to 10 hours a week lesson planning.
+In Thailand, you will be expected to be at school from about 8.30am to 12.30pm.
+You will usually be formally teaching for between about 2 and 3 hours a day, plus most volunteers spend another 8 to 10 hours a week planning their classes.
 In many Thai schools you will often lead the class, which is why planning ahead is especially important.
 However, in some schools volunteers work more closely alongside the local teachers.